athena-framework/athena/docs/readme.md

 # Documentation

-Athena's main focus is for JSON APIs.
-Athena is unique in a two key areas:
+Athena is unique in two key areas:

 * Route Definition - Defined by adding specific annotations to methods, which acts as the action to the route.
   * This can allow for added type/compile time safety, and ability to document the API's endpoints; just like a normal method.